-1 Julio A. Gonzalez is an Infrastructure Economist, Finance, Private Sector and Infrastructure, Latin America and the Caribbean, World Bank, José Luis Guasch is Senior Regional Adviser in Regulation and Competition, Finance, Private Sector and Infrastructure, Latin America and the Caribbean, World Bank, and Economics Professor at the University of California, San Diego and Tomas Serebrisky is an Infrastructure Economist, Finance, Private Sector and Infrastructure, Latin America and the Caribbean, World Bank.
+1 Julio A. Gonzalez is Infrastructure Economist, Finance, Private Sector and Infrastructure, Latin America and the Caribbean, World Bank, José Luis Guasch is Senior Regional Adviser in Regulation and Competition, Finance, Private Sector and Infrastructure, Latin America and the Caribbean, World Bank, and Professor of Economics at the University of California, San Diego and Tomas Serebrisky is an Infrastructure Economist, Finance, Private Sector and Infrastructure, Latin America and the Caribbean, World Bank, and Professor of Economics at the University of California, San Diego and Tomas Serebrisky is an Infrastructure Economist, Finance, Private Sector and Infrastructure, Latin America and the Caribbean, World Bank.
+This paper was produced for the Cophenhagen Consensus-Consulta de San Jose 2007.
 The findings, interpretations and conclusions expressed in this paper are entirely those of the authors and should not be attributes in any manner to the World Bank, its affiliated organizations, members of its Board of Executive Directors or the countries they represent.
 E-mail of corresponding author: jguasch@worldbank.org